-Also, if the unprovided main initializes some variables, running the instrumented code (linked against this main) could print some warnings from the E-ACSL memory library4.
+Also, if the unprovided main initializes some variables, running the instrumented code (linked against this main) could print some warnings from the E-ACSL memory library.

-3.3.2 Undefined Functions
+3.2.2 Undefined Functions

-The instrumentation in the generated program is partial for a program p if p contains a memory-related annotation a and an undefined function f such that:
+The instrumentation in the generated program is partial for a program p if and only if p contains a memory-related annotation a and an undefined function f such that:

-- either f has an (even indirect) effect on a left-value occurring in a; - \bullet or a is one of the post-conditions of f.
+- either f has an (even indirect) effect on a left-value occurring in a; - or a is one of the post-conditions of f.